 Drawing upon student’s funds of knowledge in math instruction is tightly aligned with the Gold Standard PBL Design Elements of Voice and Choice and Authenticity.
 When we think of our students’ assets, in particular their cultural funds of knowledge, it is important to center them in both the context of a math project as well as in lessons where new content knowledge is developed.
 PBL’s Equity Levers include Knowledge of Students and Shared Power, which also implicitly support drawing upon students’ funds of knowledge throughout all phases of a PBL experience.

 Within the context of a project, student Voice and Choice is centered through the ways in which students decide how to solve a particular community or world problem.
-For example, in the 8th Grade Math Project, Get Your Game On, in PBL Teach, students answer the Driving Question: How do we design a computer game that preserves ancient culture?
+For example, in the 8th Grade Math project Get Your Game On in PBLWorks Teach—our new app launching next year—we are developing a unit where students answer the Driving Question: How do we design a computer game that preserves ancient culture?
 Students begin the project by telling stories that have been passed down in their family or community, and seeing the parallels between these stories and ancient myths.
 Students share how they think their stories help preserve cultural and community values, traditions, and beliefs and determine why it is important to pass on knowledge through stories before applying this concept to their Scratch computer games.

 In the 8th Grade Project, Get Your Game On, students use their knowledge of transformations to create a Scratch game using symbolism from an ancient myth.
 In this game, the story and imagery of the myth of Yemaya, which has cultural importance in West Africa, Brazil, and Cuba.

-In Community Recipes Lesson 11, students complete a class table of ratios before graphing the values in the coordinate plane.
+In Community Recipes, students complete a class table of ratios before graphing the values in the coordinate plane.
 From the graph, students explain how they determine whether two ratios are or are not equivalent.

 In her presentation at ICME, Dr. Hunter reminded participants of the common pitfall of tokenizing students through well-meaning attempts to incorporate their cultural identities in math lessons.
 By drawing on students’ funds of knowledge, teachers can open up lessons to any aspect of identity that students choose to contribute, rather than reducing their heritage, experiences, and beliefs to a single stereotype or generalized experience.
 When students have opportunities to share about themselves in ways that are relevant to the mathematics, they can see how math is part of their lives, and their lives are connected to what they learn in the school math setting.